hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 # USer guide for inside container:
 - [ ] select open at workspace (can I change this myself in configs?)
 - [ ] just git clone
-- [ ] need to find the specific Python environment where your PyTorch and other packages are installed
+- [ ] need to find the specific Python environment where your PyTorch and other packages are installedco
 - [ ] selecting kernel -> local python ev, or global one?

 # System-wide